1. What are your requirements for entrance into the PA Program?

 20. My undergraduate grades are not very strong.
 Would retaking some classes help my chances of being more competitive?

+Applicants who have completed their degree many years ago and who may be close, but below the recommended overall GPA are sometimes encouraged to retake prerequisite courses to boost their prerequisite GPA to make them a more competitive applicant.
 It is not always recommended that applicants consider redoing an entire bachelor’s degree.
 Applicants who have “redeemed” themselves after a below average undergraduate career have completed one of the following routes post-graduation:

 • Health post-bachelor (post-bacc) programs are designed to help enhance, improve and complete/retake prerequisite courses within a short time.

 • Master’s program in a relevant field.
-Applicants considering a master’s degree to show potential to handle graduate level coursework should consider fields such as, but not limited to: physiology, anatomy, biomedical sciences, or biology.
+Applicants considering a master’s degree to show potential to handle graduate level coursework should consider fields such as, but not limited to, physiology, anatomy, biomedical sciences, or biology.

-• If an applicant does not want to enroll in an official post-bacc program or master’s program applicants should demonstrate their ability to handle our curriculum by course loading with a high number of credits, taking difficult courses simultaneously, and taking courses at the university level and in the classroom.
+• If an applicant does not want to enroll in an official post-bacc program or master’s program, applicants should demonstrate their ability to handle our curriculum by course loading with a high number of credits, taking difficult courses simultaneously, and taking courses at the university level and in the classroom.

 21. I have no clinical experience and have plans to apply to the program.
 I do have a plan in place to complete my experience hours by July 15th, am I still competitive?